d1opensource/fairlight/README.md

 )
 ```

-Note that calling `api.request()` directly always defaults `fetchPolicy` to `'no-cache'`, but you can override per-request if you'd like to interact with the cache.
+Note that calling `api.request()` directly always defaults `fetchPolicy` to `'no-cache'`, but you can override this per-request if you'd like to interact with the cache.

 #### Using the cache directly